zlib-ng/minizip-ng/README.md

 original [minizip](https://github.com/madler/zlib/tree/master/contrib/minizip) fork.

 In 2010, I began implementing disk splitting and started submitting bugs that I found in the library to Gilles Vollant via email.
-Over time the work that I did necessitated setting up a public repository.
-For the good of humanity I have been maintaining this fork of the project ever since.
+Over time the continued work that I did necessitated setting up a public repository.
+I have been maintaining this fork of the project ever since.
 In 2017, I began the task of refactoring the entire library as it had become difficult to maintain and code readability had suffered over the years.